 I tested 51 avalanche transceivers (15 different models) using a sophisticated spectrum analyzer to see if they transmitted within specifications.
 I measured the frequency at 21°C (70°F) and -18°C (0°F) to see how temperature affected the transmitting frequency.
 I presented the results of this testing at the International Technical Rescue Symposium (ITRS) in 2007.
 Suffice it to say that 49 of the 51 beacons were within range.
 The others were only slightly out of range (-90 Hz and -100 Hz, and only when cooled to -18°C).
 You can view this plot of an Ortovox M2 that is transmitting 63 Hz below 457 kHz.

 The downsides of a beacon transmitting outside the ±80 Hz range are twofold.
 Most importantly, a searching transceiver may not receive the wayward beacon's signal at all.
-Secondly, the range (i.e., distance) at which the wayward beacon can be received will be significantly reduced.
+Secondly, the range (i.e., distance) where the wayward beacon can be received will be significantly reduced.

 This was first brought to my attention by a friend who successfully located three buried Ortovox F2s during a beacon drill in the morning.
 That evening he went outside to retrieve the beacons and he couldn't receive a signal from any of the beacons.
 They were eventually located with a different beacon.
 I suspect the F2s drifted off-frequency as they cooled and that his digital transceiver was being too particular about the required frequency (his model of receiver has since been updated to better handle off-frequency transmitters).